blesson3/blesson3.github.io/README.md

 * Converted millions of non-searchable PDFs to a searchable format, increasing efficiency around the company.

-* This project initiated a massive collaborative effort between different IT teams.
+* Initiated a massive collaborative effort between different IT teams.

 * Designed, and developed a solution within the scope of my internship that saved the company from buying a very expensive alternative.